ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

   interpolateString ::
     (IsString s, Monoid s) =>
     ( (forall a.
-Interpolate a s => a -> s)
+Interpolate a => a -> s)
       -> (s -> s)
       -> (s -> s -> s)
       -> s
       -> s
     )
     -> s
-  interpolateString f = f interpolate id mappend mempty
+  interpolateString f = fromString $ f (fromString . interpolate) id mappend mempty

-  -- | Laws:
-  --     * `Interpolate s s` should implement `interpolate = id` class Interpolate a s where
+  class Interpolate a where
-    interpolate :: a -> s
+    interpolate :: a -> String

-This design came out of the community survey (See *Section 10.1 Community Survey*), and aimed to satisfy the following requirements:

-* Allow constructing any type, not just String or String-like types

-  * See the "SqlQuery" or "HTML" examples

-* Allow interpolating any type, not just String

-* Avoid re-using Show to interpolate

-Instances for ``String`` will be provided as well, for example:
+Instances will be provided as well, for example:

 ::

-  instance Interpolate String String where
+  instance Interpolate String where
     interpolate = id
-  instance Interpolate Char String where
+  instance Interpolate Char where
     interpolate = (:[])

-  instance Interpolate Int String where
+  instance Interpolate Int where
     interpolate = show
-  instance Interpolate Double String where
+  instance Interpolate Double where
     interpolate = show
-  instance Interpolate Bool String where
+  instance Interpolate Bool where
     interpolate = show

 Expansion